mandeepairborne/samweb/content/_index.md

 # Duckquill

-[Duckquill](https://codeberg.org/daudix/duckquill) is a modern, pretty, and clean (and very opinionated) [Zola](https://www.getzola.org) theme that has the purpose of greatly simplifying the process of rolling up your blog.
+[Duckquill](https://codeberg.org/daudix/duckquill) is a modern, pretty, and clean (and very biased) [Zola](https://www.getzola.org) theme that has the purpose of greatly simplifying the process of rolling up your blog.
 It aims to provide all the needed options for comfortable writing, keeping the balance of it being simple.

 Edit a bit of metadata and tweak some of the included graphics and have a blog up in minutes!

 - Pretty, yet lightweight.
-No JavaScript is used.
+No JavaScript is used (except for comments, heh)
-- For a very pleasant look, the colors are tinted with the primary color.
+- Colors are tinted with the user-selected primary color for a pleasent look
+- ~50kB in size; take that, 10MB Medium!
+- Uses system fonts for blazingly fast loading
+- Mobile friendly, with a proper dark variant
-- Proper favicon for modern browsers and Apple device icons.
+- Proper favicon for modern browsers and Apple device icons
-- Mastodon, Lemmy and other social media meta cards for easy sharing.
-Try [Share Preview](https://apps.gnome.org/SharePreview/) to test.
+- Twitter, Mastodon and other social media meta cards for easy sharing.
+Try [Share Preview](https://apps.gnome.org/SharePreview/) to test
-- Mobile friendly, with proper dark variant.
-- [Mastodon-powered comments](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/).
-Comment using compatible ActivityPub server by replying to a Mastodon post.
+- [Mastodon-powered comments](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/); comment using compatible ActivityPub server by replying to a Mastodon post

 > Duckquill is made based on needs of [my website](https://daudix.codeberg.page), if you need some feature/configuration that doesn't exist feel free to open an issue or better yet, pull request!